The process of managing project costs is an activity for estimating costs, developing a project budget and controlling spending.

-Resource Cost is an auto calculated field and is calculated based on Resource Cost per day * Duration of task in days.
+Resource Cost is an auto-calculated field and is calculated based on Resource Cost per day * Duration of a task in days.

 This first screenshot tells us that the project is 31% complete and the project budget was set to $1,00,000 and that $6,000 has already been spent on it.

 This second screenshot tells us that the sum of all tasks – baseline costs was set to $97,500 and that the estimated costs was probably revised from the originally set 97,500 to 1,12,500.
 It also tells us that $6000 has already been spent.

 This third screenshot summarizes the high-level tasks of the project by estimated costs.